MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/glint.md

 audience: Admin
 ---

-# Glint and organizational insights report
+# Glint and organizational insights report (preview)

 >[!IMPORTANT]
-> This feature is for public preview customers only.
+> This feature is in public preview.
 Features in preview might not be complete and could undergo changes before becoming available in the broader release.

 The **Glint and organizational insights** report lets you explore the relationship between behaviors measured in Viva Insights and Viva Glint survey responses, to better understand employee sentiment at your company.